mittell/course-sass-build-your-own-css-library/README.md

 # SASS Build Your Own CSS Library

-Repo for course - SASS Build Your Own CSS Library by Net Ninja.
+Repo for course - SASS Build Your Own CSS Library by The Net Ninja.

 ## Getting Started